 You can only apply for this bursary if you are in receipt of the 19 + Advanced Learners Loan.
 We cannot process any funding until you have received your agreement letter from the student loans Company.

 Please note: If you are applying for childcare, you can do so on the 19+ Advanced Learner Loan Application Form.
 This form will need to be filled by the learner and the Childcare Provider before you enrol to save time.
 For more childcare information please click here.

-Buckinghamshire College Group will decide whether you will receive a discretionary payment, how much you could get, and what it should be used for once you have applied.
+Buckinghamshire College Group will calculate whether you will receive a discretionary payment, how much you could get, and what it should be used for once you have applied.

 All assessments for the Advanced Learning Loan Bursary will be based on household income and evidence will need to be supplied.
 An application will not be accepted if it is incomplete.

 Please provide photocopies of documents as originals will not be returned or photocopied on your behalf.

 - Employment & Support Allowance (income related)